jgrecoarroyo/template_reactredux/README.md

 - testing
 - CSS Framework (left out intentionally, but further studies should be done in this area)

+For more information about learning react + redux, please refer to the document [React-Redux.md](./learning/React-Redux.md)

 ### Getting started